hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 "required" in that *some* answer must be construed from the user; it is not simply a matter of "if you don't say 'yes' we will assume 'no'".
-(implicitly or explicitly the user may have the ability to "cancel out" of the exchange, but this "no answer" case is not the same as saying "no".)
+(implicitly or explicitly the user may have the ability to "cancel out" of the exchange, but this "no answer" case is not the same as the answer of "no", just as it is in real life.)

 if we were to want our meta-model to be capable of making this modeling distinction (and we likely do), then (probably) either we again allow